 DAYS TO GERMINATION: 14-21 days at 65-70°F (18-21°C)

 SOWING: Transplant (recommended) - Sow 10-12 weeks before last frost.
 Sow 1/4" deep into a seed starting mix.
 Begins taproot growth upon germination.
 Do not allow to become pot bound at any time as plants will deteriorate rapidly.
 Transplant into larger cell packs or 3-4" pots 3-5 weeks after sowing.
 Harden off and transplant outdoors after the last frost.
 Direct seed - Can be direct sown in the fall or spring.

 LIGHT PREFERENCE: Sun.

 HARDINESS ZONES: Varies.

-HARVEST: Fresh: Harvest when 1/2 to 2/3 of flowers are open on a stem.
+HARVEST: 1/2 to 2/3 of flowers are open.
 If stems wilt after harvest, rehydrate in water for 24 hours.
 CAUTION: Milky sap may cause eye and skin irritation.